-I became fully qualified as an Ultrasound Technician in 2018 and offer a mobile ultrasound pregnancy service for dogs and small mammals in the Oxfordshire and Buckinghamshire area.
+I became fully qualified as an Ultrasound Technician in 2018, after 6 years of practice, and offer a mobile ultrasound pregnancy service for dogs and small mammals in the Oxfordshire and Buckinghamshire area.

 What is an Ultrasound scan?

 An Ultrasound scan is a painless procedure that uses a probe to receive high frequency sound waves.
 The sound waves then create an image on the screen, showing the inside of the area where the probe touches.

 Ultrasound is an extremely safe diagnostic tool which has been used for many decades in pregnancy.
 As no radiation is involved, Ultrasound scans are the most common and safest method for checking the development of a growing baby.